alexsalo/alexsalo.github.io/_posts/2015-12-09-cash-rewards-sign-up-bonus.md

 To compare cards: Chase's freedom gives much better CL, but their online banking is garbage.
 They use points instead of actual currency which hinders analysis and that I don't like.

 PS this post inspired by [Brandon's blog](http://frominsidethebox.com/view?key=5669283816275968) which is a nice story to read.
 Reading, writing and thinking about things allows be to better understand nature, and that, in turn, makes me a happier primate.

+PSS ugly $100 for at&t is due to the new user on my account which covers two month of the usage.
+Normally I pay only $30, which still a whole lot for the little of simple service I need.